 While Univest Financial Corporation's payout ratio might seem fairly standard, it's worth remembering that Univest Financial Corporation may be investing much of the rest of its net profits in future growth.

 Univest Financial Corporation operates as the bank holding company for Univest Bank and Trust Co. that provides banking products and services primarily in Pennsylvania.
 It operates through three segments: Banking, Wealth Management, and Insurance.
-The Banking segment provides a range of banking services, such as deposit taking, loan origination and servicing, mortgage banking, other general banking services, and equipment lease financing for individuals, businesses, municipalities, and nonprofit organizations.
-The Wealth Management segment offers trust and investment advisory services, guardian and custodian of employee benefits, and other trust and brokerage services, as well as manages private investment accounts for individuals and institutions.
-The Insurance segment provides commercial property and casualty insurance, group life and health coverage, employee benefits solutions, personal insurance lines, and human resources consulting services.
-It serves customers in Bucks, Berks, Chester, Cumberland, Dauphin, Delaware, Lancaster, Lehigh, Montgomery, Northampton, Philadelphia, and York counties in Pennsylvania; and Atlantic and Cape May counties in New Jersey through 39 banking offices.
-The company was formerly known as Univest Corporation of Pennsylvania and changed its name to Univest Financial Corporation in January 2019.
-Univest Financial Corporation was founded in 1876 and is headquartered in Souderton, Pennsylvania.
+The Banking segment provides a range of banking services, such as deposit taking, loan origination and servicing, mortgage banking, other general banking, and equipment lease financing services for individuals, businesses, municipalities, and nonprofit organizations.
+The Wealth Management segment offers investment advisory, financial planning, and trust and brokerage services for private families and individuals, municipal pension plans, retirement plans, and trusts and guardianships.
+The Insurance segment provides commercial property and casualty insurance, employee benefits solutions, personal insurance lines, and human resources consulting services.
+It serves customers primarily in Bucks, Berks, Chester, Cumberland, Dauphin, Delaware, Lancaster, Lehigh, Montgomery, Northampton, Philadelphia, and York counties in Pennsylvania; and Atlantic, Burlington, and Cape May counties in New Jersey through 40 banking offices.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.